Happy2902/Cake-Shop/README.md

 - CSS: For styling and layout.
 - Bootstrap: For responsive design and UI components.
 - PHP: For server-side scripting and backend functionality.
-- [Additional technologies or libraries used in your project]